Waking up to the sound of the wok is one of Hetty McKinnon’s favourite childhood memories.

 This is one of those rugged dishes so typical of Northern China, where wheat-based noodles, garlic, black vinegar and plenty of dried chillies rule.
 Any wide, dried wheat, ‘ribbon’-style noodles you find at a Chinese food store will be good here although alternatively, these work really well with home made hand-cut noodles.

-A favourite street food in Taiwan, these cold sesame noodles are similar to versions of the Sichuan noodle dish, dan dan mian.
-The Taiwanese interpretation uses wheat noodles and is covered in a creamy sesame, peanut and soy sauce.
+A favourite street food in Taiwan, these cold sesame noodles use a thin wheat noodle which is covered in a creamy sesame, peanut and soy sauce.
 The dish is so popular in Taiwan, you can even find it at 7-Eleven stores.